 Freshen Up Your Team

-All of these suggestions are good to incorporate several times throughout the year, but the timing just feels right to do a deep clean at the beginning of spring.
+All of the above tips above are good to incorporate throughout the year, but the timing just feels right to do a deep clean at the beginning of spring.
 When your business is fresh and clean, as well as all of the tools you use to run it, it can give new life to your business and put you in the right mindset to lead your small business to success.